Integration Guidelines

 Place all other supporting files in a folder called support-files.

-Supported support file types: .css, .exe, .flv, .js, .pdf, .swf, .txt, .xml, .zip - Your HTML files will go at the root (same) level as the image, media, and support folders (see below for details).
+Your HTML files will reside at the same level (the root level) as the image, media, and support folders (see below for details).

-- SBI! will not accept any file types other than those listed above.
+SBI! will not accept any file types other than those listed above.

-- Important note: Do not create any other additional folders or nested folders (a folder inside another folder).
+Important Note: Do not create any other additional folders or nested folders (a folder inside another folder).

 Here are the detailed instructions for duplicating the SBI! site structure on your computer...